turingschool/front-end-curriculum/lessons/module-1/js-intro-to-the-dom.md

 - What is returned?
 - Where does that element appear in the browser?
 - There are several sections with that class name on this page - why do you think that only _one_ of them is stored in the `box` variable?
+- Is there a unique identifier on each of those sections that we could use if we wanted to be more specific when querying?
 </section>

 ## Updating Content of an Element